fubar2/piloadcell/README.md

-Background: Load cells suck.
+*Background:* Load cells suck.
 The beekeepers have dropped them from the openhivescale project, preferring a much more mechanical system based on a foundary scale design.
 Load cells suffer from drift and temperature changes, but cheap ones can be had for cheap - so little investment for fun.
 Being a data scientist means I want to know how badly they suck...so I grabbed some cheap 10kg load cells and hx711 converter boards from eGay, knowing I was in for a rough ride.
 Turns out they're not that bad...

+*Requirements:* Built for python3.5 on raspbian 9 (Debian Stretch) Requires https://github.com/tatobari/hx711py and the current raspbian versions of flask, pandas, numpy, matplotlib dateutil and tzlocal installed

-Lessons so far:
+*Lessons so far:*

 * Using these cheapo hx711, dropping the hx711 supply from 5v to 3.3v resulted in huge gains in stability.
 Go figure.
 Both are within the datasheet specs.